 Proscription is an important part of the Government’s strategy to disrupt the activities of terrorist groups and those who provide support to them.
-The order before the House today would add four groups to the list of proscribed organisations by amending schedule 2 of the Terrorism Act 2000: al-Ashtar Brigades, including its aliases Saraya al-Ashtar, Wa’ad Allah Brigades, Islamic Allah Brigades, Imam al-Mahdi Brigades and al-Haydariyah Brigades; al-Mukhtar Brigades, including Saraya al-Mukhtar; Hasam, including Harakat Sawa’d Misr and Harakat Hasm; and Liwa al-Thawra.
+The order would add four groups to the list of proscribed organisations by amending schedule 2 of the Terrorism Act 2000: al-Ashtar Brigades, including its aliases Saraya al-Ashtar, Wa’ad Allah Brigades, Islamic Allah Brigades, Imam al-Mahdi Brigades and al-Haydariyah Brigades; al-Mukhtar Brigades, including Saraya al-Mukhtar; Hasam, including Harakat Sawa’d Misr and Harakat Hasm; and Liwa al-Thawra.
 This is the 22nd proscription order under the 2000 Act.

 The proscriptions send a strong message that terrorist activity is not tolerated wherever it happens.
 Under section 3 of the Act, the Home Secretary has the power to proscribe an organisation if she believes it is concerned in terrorism.
 If the statutory test is met, the Home Secretary may then exercise her discretion to proscribe the organisation.
 The Home Secretary takes into account a number of factors in considering whether to exercise that discretion.
 These include: the nature and scale of an organisation’s activities; and the need to support other members of the international community in tackling terrorism.